 415 Illawarra Road, Marrickville

 A few streets back from Bondi Beach, this healthy haunt’s rustic interiors match the menu, which is simple and allows the quality of the ingredients to shine.
-Try the sprouted mixed grain falafel with red lentil dahl and coconut sambal, or the slow-roasted eggplant stuffed with quinoa, spiced nuts, herbs and haloumi.
+Try the slow-roasted eggplant stuffed with quinoa, spiced nuts, herbs and haloumi...you won't be disappointed.
 In the mood for seafood?
-Order the Ora salmon with labne – you won’t be disappointed.
+Order the QLD barramundi.

 140 Glenayr Avenue, Bondi Beach

-COOH sources organic produce, and makes almost everything else in-house to serve up dishes that are bursting with flavour and nutrition.
-Start with the scallops with corn and mango salsa before moving onto the crispy skin ocean trout with sweet potato puree and citrus herb salad.
-If you have room for dessert, the vegan caramel ice-cream sandwich will hit the sweet spot.
+COOH makes almost everything else in-house and serve up dishes that are bursting with flavour and nutrition.
+Start with the spiced cauliflower before moving onto the crispy skin grilled salmon with sweet potato puree and nashi pear slaw.
+If you have room for dessert, the chocolate creameux will hit the sweet spot.

 90-96 Bourke Road, Alexandria

-Every meal at this Middle Eastern-meets-Mediterranean dining destination should start with the homemade hummus and Tel Aviv falafel (it’s so good, they wrote a book about it).
-Then, try the cauliflower salad with parsley, walnut and pistachio, or the fish kefta with smoky eggplant, mint and pomegranate.
-When you’re in Waterloo, there’s a similar menu at sister restaurant, Kepos & Co.
+Every meal at this Middle Eastern-meets-Mediterranean dining destination should start with the homemade hummus (seriously delicious).
+Then, try the Tel Aviv falafel (it’s so good, they wrote a book about it), along with the spanakopita and classic hot kanafeh.

 Thanks to its selection of sustainable seafood, this Bondi haunt has made a splash on Sydney’s seafood scene.
 It's also a haven for healthy eaters.
 After you’ve chosen your fish and how you’d like it cooked (grilled or steamed are the most virtuous options), have some fun with the sides.
-The roasted carrots are delicious, as are the sweet potato chips and seaweed salad.
+The roasted carrots are delicious, as are the sweet potato chips and crushed potatoes.

 North Bondi & Bondi Beach

 Ever since its opening early 2017, the bar has been impressing Sydneysiders with its menu of Nepalese ‘momos’ (plump, juicy dumplings), and Hawaiian poke bowls.
-The fusion not only works, but it’s a healthy one at that – the momos are gluten-free, and stuffed with handmade fillings, while the bowls are brimming with sashimi, brown rice, and various veggies.
-Their newly opened outpost in Dee Why branches out and offers another great healthy option in the form of The Pokado – a.k.a. a poke salad served on avocado toast.
-Drool!
+The fusion not only works, but it’s a healthy one at that – the momos are stuffed with handmade fillings, while the bowls are brimming with sashimi, brown rice, and various veggies.

 Whether you’re vegetarian or just having a Meatless Monday, Yulli’s delivers.
 The menu is as creative as it is flavourful, with a mix of Asian, Moroccan and Mexican-style plates.
-We love the mini Vietnamese pancake with chilli radish, king mushrooms and tofu, and the kimchi fried rice.
-Otherwise, the Moroccan tagine with buckwheat polenta is an exotic way to wind down your day.
+We love the mini Vietnamese pancake with chilli radish, king mushrooms and tofu, and vegan san choy bow.
+Otherwise, the roast capsicums stuffed with fermented cashew cream, almond slivers and sultanas is an exotic way to wind down your day.

 417 Crown Street, Surry Hills